Dingley Village

 AreaSearch analysis of employment trends sees Dingley Village performing better than 90% of local markets assessed across Australia

-Manufacturing employment is particularly notable, at 1.4 times the regional average.
-However, professional & technical services employ only 7.8% of local workers, below Greater Melbourne's 10.1%.
-The area appears to offer limited local employment opportunities.
-Between September 2024 and September 2025, employment levels increased by 4.7%, with labour force growth also at 4.7%, keeping unemployment broadly flat.
-In comparison, Greater Melbourne recorded employment growth of 3.0% and unemployment rose slightly to 5%.
-State-level data from November 25 shows Victoria's employment grew by 1.13% year-on-year, with an unemployment rate of 4.7%, outpacing the national average of 0.14%.
-National employment forecasts indicate growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Dingley Village's employment mix suggests local employment should increase by 6.3% over five years and 13.1% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Manufacturing employment is notably concentrated at 1.4 times the regional average.
+Professional & technical employment comprises only 7.8% of local workers, below Greater Melbourne's 10.1%.
+The area appears to offer limited local employment opportunities based on Census data.
+Between September 2024 and September 2025, employment levels increased by 4.7% while the labour force also grew by 4.7%, keeping unemployment broadly flat.
+In comparison, Greater Melbourne recorded employment growth of 3.0%.
+National employment forecasts from Jobs and Skills Australia suggest Dingley Village's employment should increase by 6.3% over five years and 13.1% over ten years based on industry-specific projections.

 Frequently Asked Questions - Employment